 Chatbots are primarily a self-service solution for customers in an omnichannel strategy that aims to improve the overall customer experience.
 Chatbots should be used as guides for customers to choose how they want the experience to go — not the other way around.
 These ten ways will encourage your customers to use your chatbots without shifting the power away from the customer or act as a hindrance to their goals.

-Consider our breakdown of the argument of whether or not to use a chatbot vs live agent before you implement a solution.
+Consider our breakdown of the argument of whether or not to use a chatbot vs live chat before you implement a solution.